SunWeb3Sec/DeFiHackLabs/README.md

 # DeFi Hacks Reproduce - Foundry
-> Reproduce Defi hack incidents via Foundry.
+**Reproduce Defi hack incidents using Foundry.**

-> 25 incidents included.
+25 incidents included.

-> This repo is only for the educational purpose.
+This repo is only for the educational purpose.

+Let's make Web3 secure!

 ## Getting Started
 This is the easiest option for Linux and macOS users.